pgilad/leasot/README.md

 }

 ```
-The `parserName` property can also be an array of parsers.
+The `parserName` property can also be an array of parser names.

 ```js
 {
     '.sql': {